ollama

 to the server.

-An alternative method of calling the query
+An alternative method of calling the query method is by using

 direct subscripted reference to the ollama interface object llm as